Home » Practice Areas » Sex Abuse » Workplace Sexual Abuse

 Sexual Harassment vs. Sexual Assault

 Sexual assault is physical contact that occurs without the victim’s consent.
-Examples include rape or attempted rape, unwelcome touching, forced sexual acts and incest.
+Examples include rape or attempted rape, unwelcome touching, and forced sexual acts.
 Even consensual sex is considered assault if it occurs between an adult and a minor.
-According to Louisiana law sexual assault, such as rape or sexual battery, is a criminal act and is punishable by fines and imprisonment depending on the degree.
+According to Louisiana law, sexual assault, such as rape or sexual battery, is a criminal act and is punishable by fines and imprisonment depending on the degree.

-Because there is a slim chance of conviction and prison time for sexual assault perpetrators, the best course of action for victims is a civil claim.
+Unfortunately, conviction and prison time for sexual assault perpetrators can be difficult to achieve, so the best course of action for many victims is a civil claim.
 Civil plaintiffs don’t have to prove their perpetrators guilty beyond a reasonable doubt, only that it’s more likely than not that they committed the act.

-While sexual harassment, assault and abuse can happen anywhere, there are a few settings that seem more likely for them to occur.
+While sexual harassment and assault can happen anywhere, there are a few settings that seem more likely for them to occur.
 Sex abuse in the workplace, group organizations like churches, youth programs, and college campuses are some of the most common.

 Military workplaces such as bases and ships are another setting for workplace sexual assault and harassment.
 The unique and often isolated nature of these settings makes reporting and prosecuting offshore worker sexual abuse more difficult.
 Members of Congress who oversee the government agencies responsible for regulating the merchant marine industry proposed a new bill that would make it easier for sailors found guilty of sexual assault or harassment to lose their licenses, but it has yet to advance.

-While Louisiana’s penalties for convicted sex criminals are severe, over 97% of them walk free.
-This is largely due to the fact that about 70% of victims never come forward.
+While Louisiana’s penalties for convicted sex criminals are severe, over 97% walk free.
+This is mainly due to the fact that about 70% of victims never come forward.
 Some are unsure whether they were indeed assaulted and fear they won’t be taken seriously.
 In the workplace, sex abuse victims don’t want to risk termination or a poor reputation among colleagues.
-Sometimes the assault may be so traumatic that they repress it and continue as if nothing had happened.
+Sometimes, the assault may be so traumatic that they repress it and continue as if nothing had happened.

 Effects of Workplace Sexual Assault and Harassment